Logo of the BBC

 The logo of the BBC has been a brand identity for the corporation and its work since the 1950s in a variety of designs.
-Until the introduction of a logo in 1958, the corporation had relied on its coat of arms for official documentation and correspondence, although this crest rarely appeared onscreen.
-With the increased role of television for the BBC in the 1960s, particularly after the foundation of ITV, the corporation used its logo to increase viewer familiarity and to standardise its image and content.
+Until the introduction of a logo in 1958, the corporation had relied on its coat of arms for official documentation and correspondence, although it rarely appeared onscreen.
+With the increased role of television for the BBC in the 1960s, particularly after the foundation of the ITV network, the corporation used its logo to increase viewer familiarity and to standardise its image and content.

 The logo has since been redesigned a number of times, most recently in 2021 with the BBC blocks, a logo designed to work across media.
-From 1958, for this television network, there have been six different logos.
-The first logo of the network was used from 1958 to 1963, the second from 1963 to 1971, the third from 1971 to 1992, the fourth from 1988 to 1997, the fifth from 1997 to 2021, while the sixth and current logo was adopted in October 2021.
+From 1958, there have been six different BBC logos.
+The first logo of the network was used from 1958 to 1963, the second from 1963 to 1971, the third from 1971 to 1992, the fourth from 1987 to 1997, the fifth from 1997 to 2021, while the sixth and current logo was adopted in October 2021.

 History

 Before the logo

 Before the BBC introduced its logo itself, in the form of the slanted boxes, the BBC used a variety of different symbols with which to represent itself.
 In printed media and corporation correspondence, it used the BBC coat of arms, while on screen, it used a different logo type.
 Originally, it used a stylised BBC text on early equipment, not unlike the caption that accompanied the BBC1 COW globe.
 This logo was rarely seen on screen, with captions containing the words "BBC Television Service" along with matching clock.
 In 1932, when the original reception room of the BBC Broadcasting House in London opened, a logo was laid in mosaic on the floor.
-This logo was merely a stylized entwining of two capital B's, one facing either direction, linked by a C in the centre.
+This logo was merely a stylised entwining of two capital Bs, one facing either direction, linked by a C in the centre.
 This mosaic logo is still visible on the floor today, though the area no longer serves as the BBC's main reception room.